pondrejk/dizzer/combined_build.md

 To understand shaders a bit clearer, let us describe what an application needs to do to render WebGL graphics as well as what are the steps the GPU performs to make it possible.
 The factual base for this section is owed to @parisi2012webgl, @agafonkin2017how, @vivo2015book, @ademovic20163d, and @oconnor2017gpu.

-In order to render WebGL into a page, an application must first obtain a drawing context for the canvas and then initialize the viewport in it.
+In order to render WebGL onto a page, an application must first obtain a drawing context for the canvas and then initialize the viewport in it.
 To WebGL, viewport is conceptually a 3D space, spanning between -1 and 1 on the x, y, and z axis (z axis is used even for 2D graphics to perform depth checks).
 Within this space, drawing is done with use of primitives — types of geometric objects (mostly triangles but also points and lines).
 Primitives use arrays of data, called buffers, which define the positions of the vertices.
 The application creates one or more vertex buffers and passes them to the GPU RAM.
 Next, the (simplified) graphic pipeline goes as follows (see also Fig):

 ![**Fig.** A simplified diagram of the GPU rendering pipeline, description in the text.](imgs/img-graphic-pipeline.png)